-The Balcones Community Orchestra is in its twenty-fourth season of bringing high-quality chamber orchestra music to the Austin region.
+The Balcones Community Orchestra is in its twenty-fifth season of bringing high-quality chamber orchestra music to the Austin region.
 The all-volunteer group draws its repertoire from the masterworks for small orchestra, and presents free concerts in venues that approximate the conditions under which these works were first performed and heard.

 Please check our website often to see upcoming events, including full orchestra performances, as well as other musical events pertaining to the classics.

 Please consider investing in us and help us keep

 September 24 - Patrice Calixte, Violin & Alex Smith, Viola - Lakeway Activity Center